robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "What's up?"

-With a flourish, she threw a pattern onto the tearoom table.
+With a flourish, she threw a large yellow folder onto the tearoom table.
 Her eyes shone.

 "Brittany and I *finally* came up with a design for a new caracao jacket."
 Her voice was breathless.
-She licked her lips.
-"Would you like to have a look at it?"
+"Would you like to have a look?"

-The design was close to what had been done for the Faire back in Torquay, with some significant changes. [insert significant changes here] When I finally looked up, I noticed both girls were intently watching my face.
+The design was close to what we had done for the Faire back in Torquay, with some significant changes. [insert significant changes here] When I finally looked up, I noticed both girls were intently watching my face.

 "This is really good," I said slowly—perhaps, a bit too slowly.